 Nigeria has no time or space for impractical people.
 By nature or nurture, the Nigerian is thoroughly pragmatic, mostly about money and power, in all their ways.
 Money (and power) is the true God in Nigeria, not Jehovah, not Allah, not Mohamed, not Amadioha, not Olodumare and not Okunovu; why deceive yourself?
 Super pastors are in strong competition with each over the obscene claim of being the “richest pastor in Africa”.
 When neoclassical economists say every single thing human beings do is merely to increase their utility or profits, they are describing Nigeria perfectly.

 If Ibori’s entire HMP Brixton Prison visitors’ list is published in the media, you would not be too offended by and may exonerate the ordinary Nigerian people who danced and chanted in the street to welcome him home.
-“I woz there”, signed the ruling elites.
-If money and power is the real God in Nigeria and James Ibori is believed to remain endowed abundantly with them, why the complain about his public worship by supporters, regardless of him being a convicted money launderer who is set to challenge his conviction?
+“I was there”, signed the ruling elites.
+If money and power are the real God in Nigeria and James Ibori is believed to remain endowed abundantly with them, why the complaint about his public worship by supporters, regardless of him being a convicted money launderer who is set to challenge his conviction?

 Most regrettably, President Muhammadu Buhari’s anti-corruption campaign has failed irreparably.
 His glib “give back Nigeria its stolen funds” and his pronounced toughness on corruption filled with senseless media exposes are more memorable as flashes-in-the-pan public relations than anything of political or diplomatic substance.
 Ibori, for all his travails, is an incomparable hero in the country Buhari rules.